We organize and facilitate innovation days and strategy events for corporations, with audiences of 25 to 250 managers.

 Fire up your participants’ imaginations with a short discussion.
 Everyone needs to share 1 product or behavior that they think will soon disappear.

-Example: “That it takes years to learn a new language.” – “Fossil-fuel-powered cars with human drivers.”
+Example: “It takes years to learn a new language.” – “Fossil-fuel-powered cars with human drivers.”

 It’s a great warm-up to frame innovation and how products are disrupted.
 There are always smart kids in the room who share clever insights.
 From the first moment of the day, participants are learning something new!